codesydney/ai/module-3/README.md

 There are a multitude of vector databases available in the market.
 In this module, we will be focusing on two popular vector databases - [PgVector](https://github.com/pgvector/pgvector) and [ChromaDB](https://www.trychroma.com/).

+### Why pgVector?

+[Benchmarks](https://supabase.com/blog/pgvector-vs-pinecone) have shown that pgVector maybe faster, have more throughput and cheaper than specialised vector databases.
+Further to this, pgVector has the following benefits:

+- **Postgres** offers numerous features applicable to your vectors: database backups, row-level security, client libraries support and ORMs for 18 languages, complete ACID compliance, bulk updates and deletes (metadata updates in seconds).

+- Having all your data in a sole Postgres instance (or a cluster) **reduces roundtrips** in production and allows running the entire developer setup locally.

+- Implementing additional databases can **increase operational complexity** and the learning curve.

+- Applications already using Postgres can leverage pgVector without adding another library to their stack. **Existing Postgres libraries will still work** with pgVector, so there is less pushback from developers.

+- **Postgres is battle-tested and robust**, whereas most specialized vector databases haven't had time to demonstrate their reliability.

 ### Setting up PgVector in a local Docker container

 Use the following command to start a PgVector container named `codesydney`.
 We are using the image `ankane/pgvector` which is a pre-built image for PgVector.
 The environment variable `POSTGRES_PASSWORD` is used to set the password for the `postgres` user.
 The `-v` flag is used to mount a volume from the host machine to the container.
 This is useful for persisting data across container restarts.
 In this case, we are mounting the `postgres` directory in the current working directory to the `/var/lib/postgresql/data` directory in the container.
 The `-d` flag is used to run the container in detached mode.
 The `-p` flag is used to map the container port `5432` to the host port `5432`.